 - Decoding The Tips of Blindness Canes

 - How To Order Custom Colors for Blindness Canes

 - Five Questions To Ask When Buying A Blindness Cane

 There are areas of my college that can feel like a wind tunnel, especially when it is raining, so most students do not use umbrellas when walking to class since it’s easy for umbrellas to get damaged.
 Another thing to factor in is that having an umbrella in one hand and a blindness cane in the other can leave someone with no free hands, which can be both challenging and dangerous since someone could easily fall down.
 For this reason, it’s better to have a rain jacket with a hood instead of trying to balance an umbrella.

 On a more humorous note, when I first started using a blindness cane, I tried all sorts of different methods to balance an umbrella and my cane at the same time.
 Some of these methods included creating an umbrella holder in my backpack so I could hold the umbrella over my head, buying an umbrella hat, and even walking with an umbrella and my cane at the same time.
-None of these options worked out particularly well- the umbrella almost flew out of my backpack in a wind storm, the umbrella hat looked utterly ridiculous, and I found myself getting accidentally confused and tapping my umbrella on the ground while holding my blindness cane straight up in the air.
+None of these options worked out particularly well- the umbrella almost flew out of my backpack in a wind storm, the umbrella hat looked ridiculous, and in a moment of confusion, I was tapping my umbrella on the ground while holding my blindness cane straight up in the air.
 Not a good look!

 - Twelve Blindness Cane Storage Solutions

 - What’s In My College Backpack As A Low Vision Student